This post was contributed by Mandy Glidewell, Chief of Staff

 By optimizing IT budgets and consolidating data center vendors, CentricsIT helps clients around the world improve efficiency and reduce wasteful IT spending.
-The company is headquartered in Metro-Atlanta, Georgia and operates globally out of offices in: Toronto, London, Prague, and Dubai.
+The company is headquartered in Metro-Atlanta, Georgia and operates globally out of offices in: North Carolina, Toronto, London, Prague, Dubai and Bucharest.

 CentricsIT celebrated its 10th anniversary in January 2017.